QTIM-Lab/SiameseChange/README.md

 # SiameseChange

-Siamese change detection code for pair-wise medical image comparison.
+Siamese change detection code for pair-wise medical image comparison (a manuscript detailing this approach is submitted)

 **Requirements**:
 - Python 3.6.7